-These Hash Brown Omelet Skillets are layered with hash browns, ham, onions, peppers, cheese, and eggs.
-Great weekend breakfast!
+These Hash Brown Omelet Skillets are layered with hash brown potatoes, ham, onions, peppers, cheese, and eggs.
+It’s a fantastic weekend breakfast!

 I love weekends.
 Weekends are when we slow down and do what we want to do instead of what our jobs demand.
 For me, one of the pleasures of weekends is having time to cook breakfast.
 A proper breakfast – not just a quick cup of coffee and a muffin.

-In my world, a "proper breakfast" always includes eggs, either bacon or ham, and either grits or hash browns.
-Doesn't really matter how they're presented, as long there's some combination of those few things.
+In my world, a “proper breakfast” always includes eggs, either bacon or ham, and either grits or hash browns.
+It doesn’t really matter how they’re presented, as long there’s some combination of those few things.

 When I set out to create this recipe I wanted something simple, an all-in-one type of dish with minimal fuss.
-I think this combination of hash brown potatoes, ham, onions, bell pepper, and eggs fits that description.
+I think these Hash Brown Omelet Skillets with their combination of potatoes, ham, onions, bell pepper, and eggs fits that description.

 All you need to add is some toast, coffee, and juice.
 You’re gonna like this one.
 I guarantee it.